DoganM95/Freenet_Funk-Rest-Api-Server/README.md

     -e "SSL_CERT=..."
     ```

   - `SERVER_MODE` can be `prod` or `dev`.
 Flask warns not to use dev servers on prod.
-So for initial container setup & testing, try prod.
+So for initial container setup & testing, try dev.
 If everything works, switch to `-e "SERVER_MODE=prod"`.
   - Volume mounted can contain the cert.pem and privkey.pem as files, if the docker run args are not working (e.g. on a Synology NAS).
 In that case, just omit the `-e "SSL_PRIVATE_KEY=..." -e "SSL_CERT=..."` and use this `-v ...` instead.

 # Usage